sir4ur0n/blog/posts/polysemy-tests.markdown

 ### Step 3: Test effects too
 Rather than silencing those logs, maybe logging is part of our requirements.
 In such case, we should actually check that the function logs correctly!

 Let's replace our silencing interpreter with another one, that records all logs, so that we can check exactly what was logged.
-We will rely on another pre-existing Polysemy effect, namely `Polysemy.Writer`, which is the Polysemy equivalent of `Writer` or `WriterT`:
+We will rely on another pre-existing Polysemy effect, namely `Polysemy.Writer`, which is the Polysemy equivalent of `Writer` or `WriterT`.

+Long story short, a `Writer a` effect allows you to *write* values of type `a` which will be appended together using `mappend` (thus the `Monoid` constraint).
+Note you can't read those values as long as you are in code under this effect.
+Then when interpreting this effect, the result will be a pair of the resulting written `a` and the value returned by the effectful code.
+For our needs, `a ~ [String]`, i.e. we record each log and we will get the list of all logged lines when interpreting this `Writer [String]` effect:

 ```haskell
 import Polysemy